HAKORADev/VODER/Guide.md

 **How It Works:**

-The pipeline is straightforward: first generate the music with ACE-Step (TTM stage), then apply Seed-VC voice conversion to the vocal track (VC stage).
+The pipeline is straightforward: first generate the music with ACE‑Step (TTM stage), then apply Seed‑VC voice conversion to the vocal track (VC stage).
 The generated music's vocals are transformed to match your reference voice while preserving the melody, timing, and musical characteristics.

+**Memory Optimisation:**

+VODER now explicitly clears the ACE‑Step model from GPU memory and runs `torch.cuda.empty_cache()` before loading Seed‑VC.
+This reduces peak VRAM usage and makes the pipeline more reliable on 8GB cards.

 **Why It's Like That:**

-Sometimes the generated vocals from ACE-Step don't match the specific voice you need.
+Sometimes the generated vocals from ACE‑Step don't match the specific voice you need.
 TTM+VC allows you to generate music efficiently with default vocals, then swap in a cloned voice.
 This is particularly useful for consistent voice branding in music content or when you need a specific singer's voice in your generated music.

 **Best For:**

 - Music with specific vocalist voice
 - Consistent voice across multiple generated tracks
-- Voice-preserving music modifications
+- Voice‑preserving music modifications
 - Professional music production workflows
 - Content requiring both music generation and voice cloning

 **Technical Notes:**

-TTM+VC requires NVIDIA GPU with minimum 8GB VRAM due to the Seed-VC stage.
+TTM+VC requires NVIDIA GPU with minimum 8GB VRAM due to the Seed‑VC stage.
 This is a composite mode that chains TTM and STS operations, so it inherits the reliability characteristics of both stages.
 Longer durations increase the chance of issues in the voice conversion stage.

 ---